-Applicability of Subpart HH to Dry Creek CDP
+Applicability of Subpart HH to Dry Creek Central Delivery Point

-According to BP, the Dry Creek CDP is located prior to the point of custody transfer and is therefore considered a production field facility and not a natural gas transmission or storage facility.
-Potential HAP emissions from the glycol dehydration units and storage vessels at the facility are less than the major source thresholds of 25 tpy total HAPS and 10 tpy of a single HAP.
-Therefore, Dry Creek CDP is considered an area source of HAPs according to 40 CFR Part 63, Subpart HH.
-Uncontrolled actual annual benzene emissions from the dehydration units at the facility are less than 0.9 megagrams.
-Per 40 CFR 63.764(e)(1)(ii), the dehydration units are exempt from the 40 CFR 63.764(d) general standards for area sources.
+According to SIMCOE, the Dry Creek Central Delivery Point is located prior to the point of custody transfer and is therefore considered a production field facility and not a natural gas transmission or storage facility.
+Potential HAP emissions from the glycol dehydration units and storage vessels at the facility are less than the major source thresholds of 25 tpy total HAPS and 10 tpy of a single

+HAP.
+Therefore, Dry Creek Central Delivery Point is considered an area source of HAPs according to 40 CFR part 63, subpart HH.
+Uncontrolled actual benzene emissions from the dehydration unit at the facility is less than 0.9 megagrams.
+Per 40 CFR 63.764(e)(1)(ii), the dehydration unit is exempt from the 40 CFR 63.764(d) general standards for area sources.
 Therefore, only recordkeeping requirements apply to the facility.